Uberspace/lab/source/guide_matomo.rst

 Also, you can provide your users an Opt-Out Feature using iframes.
 Therefore, go to ``Administration >> Privacy >> Users opt-out`` and copy the provided HTML-Code into your website, e.g. in your Privacy Policy.

-**Important note**: If you want to track a website outside of your uberspace, be aware that you won't be able to place an opt-out iFrame due to the option ``X-Frame-Options: SAMEORIGIN`` which is enabled by default.
+.. warning:: If you want to track a website outside of your uberspace, be aware that you won't be able to place an opt-out iFrame due to the option ``X-Frame-Options: SAMEORIGIN`` which is enabled by default.
 This implicates a breach of the GDPR laws and should be solved otherwise.
 Use a solution like the official plugin  `Ajax Opt Out <https://plugins.matomo.org/AjaxOptOut/>`_ instead to serve a opt-out option for your visitors.

 Updates
 =======